 “Many of these companies are sitting on huge cash piles, which some, like Apple, have started to turn into dividends.
 Others may look to buy up smaller companies, so we may also see some M&A (mergers and acquisitions) activity later this year.”

-Rob Morgan, an analyst at Hargreaves Lansdown, is also excited by the cash that has been generated by large and successful technology companies — the world’s seven largest businesses have $300bn at their disposal.
+Rob Morgan, an analyst at Hargreaves Lansdown, is also excited by the cash that has been generated by large and successful technology companies – the world’s seven largest businesses have $300bn at their disposal.
+With the potential of mergers and acquisitions on the horizon, these businesses will need to look at legal representation.
+They can find out here now how they can go about that and start this process off on solid footing.

 “I think technology could be an interesting choice for investors’ Isa allowances this year,” he says.
 “The uptake of mobile devices and ubiquitous computing has been massive, but there could be much further to go – Apple’s ecosystem of hardware and software suppliers in particular is providing plenty of investment opportunities.”